Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Experiments

-We utilized the UTKFace~\cite{zhang2017ageprogressionregressionconditionaladversarial} for age estimation, the AffectNet-HQ~\cite{8013713} for face emotion recognition, the WFLW~\cite{wayne2018lab} for face landmark detection, and the CFP-dataset~\cite{7477558} for face recognition.
-The experimental evaluation utilized four distinct facial analysis datasets: UTKFace, a large-scale repository containing over 20,000 diverse facial images annotated for age, gender, and ethnicity, exhibiting substantial intra-dataset variability; AffectNet, a comprehensive dataset of over one million internet-sourced facial images, with approximately 440,000 manually annotated for seven discrete facial expressions and valence-arousal intensity, designed to facilitate research in automated facial expression recognition; WFLW, a dataset comprising 10,000 in-the-wild facial images with 98 manually annotated landmarks and rich attribute annotations, enabling comprehensive algorithm analysis under significant variations in expression, pose, and occlusion within a unified evaluation framework; and CFP-dataset, consisting of 500 individuals, balanced for gender and aiming for racial diversity, with 10 frontal and 4 profile facial images per individual, rigorously filtered for pose accuracy using human annotation and automated detection.
+We utilized the UTK-face~\citep{zhang2017ageprogressionregressionconditionaladversarial} for age estimation, the AffectNet-HQ~\citep{8013713} for face emotion recognition, the WFLW~\citep{wayne2018lab} for face landmark detection, and the CFP-dataset~\citep{7477558} for face recognition.
+The experimental evaluation utilized four distinct facial analysis datasets: UTK-face, a large-scale repository containing over 20,000 diverse facial images annotated for age, gender, and ethnicity, exhibiting substantial intra-dataset variability; AffectNet, a comprehensive dataset of over one million internet-sourced facial images, with approximately 440,000 manually annotated for seven discrete facial expressions and valence-arousal intensity, designed to facilitate research in automated facial expression recognition; WFLW, a dataset comprising 10,000 in-the-wild facial images with 98 manually annotated landmarks and rich attribute annotations, enabling comprehensive algorithm analysis under significant variations in expression, pose, and occlusion within a unified evaluation framework; and CFP-dataset, consisting of 500 individuals, balanced for gender and aiming for racial diversity, with 10 frontal and 4 profile facial images per individual, rigorously filtered for pose accuracy using human annotation and automated detection.
 For the scope of this paper, only frontal facial images were considered.

-\subsection{Pre-training the prior models}
+\subsection{Pre-training the Prior Models}

 The experimental design was formulated to assess the variability in feature representations arising from disparities in model architecture and capacity.
 Accordingly, MobileOne-s0 (M), ConvNeXt V2-base (C), and Swin Transformer-base (S) were chosen as baselines, representing lightweight CNN, heavyweight CNN, and hierarchical ViT architectures, respectively.
 Each model underwent pre-training on four prior tasks, utilizing a simple MLP decoder head.
-In terms of computational cost, considering that MobileOne-s0 operates at about 275 MFLOPs, ET-Fuser's 21.02 MFLOPs introduces a marginal computational burden.
+In terms of computational cost, considering that MobileOne-s0 operates at about 275M FLOPs, KT-Adapter's 21.02M FLOPs introduces a marginal computational burden.
 In comparison to other computationally demanding models, this overhead is effectively inconsequential.